Peppermint-Lab/peppermint/README.md

 ## Supported Environment Variables

-You can utilize the following environment variables in Yacht.
+You can utilize the following environment variables in Peppermint.
 None of them are manditory.

 | Variable  | Description |
 | ------------- | ------------- |